 To get you clued in quickly, the winner is Squarespace.
 Weebly vs Squarespace is a heavy-weight fight between aesthetics and value for money.
 Despite Weebly’s whopping 5/5 rating for value for money, Squarespace blows Weebly out of the water with its designs, ease of use, and an impressive overall score of 4.7/5.

-Weebly powers over 40 million websites, and is known for its high-end features at low-cost prices.
+Weebly powers over 40 million websites, and is known for its good quality features at low-cost prices.

-Squarespace powers just over a million sites itself, but that’s not to say it doesn’t compete with Weebly.
+Squarespace powers just over a million sites itself, and it defeats Weebly for most other categories we tested – making it the better builder overall.
 Squarespace’s strengths lie in its design.
-Its templates ooze class, with unrivalled aesthetics and brilliant functionality.
+Its templates ooze class, with unrivaled aesthetics and brilliant functionality.